bradmarder/blog/README.md

 * Every single time I read over the code, I managed to find possible performance enhancements.
 It always felt good to pick the low hanging fruit, but there was always the oppurtunity to shave off a few microseconds by some obscure technique.

 * Achieving zero allocations felt like a great accomplishment.
-Without a doubt, it made parts of the code *uglier*, and the inability to use LINQ is depressing, but zero allocations are a requirement to ultra performance.
+Without a doubt, it made parts of the code *uglier*, and the inability to use LINQ is depressing, but zero allocations are a requirement for ultra performance.

 * Ensuring the mines are randomly/cryptographically scattered is more difficult than I initially assumed.